Teaching Finances to Your Future College Student

 |Additional retirement (10%)||-0|

 |Total Other Living Expenses (WANTS)||-$2,600|

-Well that can’t be?
-This plan leaves us short by $553 per month?
+This plan leaves us short by several hundred dollars per month?!
 We want teenagers to learn this lesson.
 You have to spend less than you earn and live within your means.
 Now you are forced to make budget cuts.
 But where?
-This is something families face each and everyday.
+This is something families face every day.
 Do we stop putting money into the 401(k) plan at work?
 Live with a roommate and reduce our rent?
-Extend the student loan payment schedule to 20 years instead of 10 to lower my monthly payment?
+Extend the student loan payment schedule to 20 years instead of 10 to lower my monthly payment.
 Take the bus to work?
 Get rid of cable?
-These life decisions are the ones your teenagers are going to face one day.
+These life decisions are the ones your teenagers will face one day.

-One part of the American dream is going to college to better yourself and make a good living.
+One part of the American dream is attending college to better yourself and make a good living.
 But the ultimate goal and the reason we work so hard is the idea of financial freedom.
-If we let students start out their lives as indentured servants to their student loans, they will never be able to save additional money for retirement or save for an emergency rainy day fund.
+If we let students start their lives tied to their student loans, they will never be able to save additional money for retirement or save for an emergency rainy day fund.
 How will they ever save for a down payment on a home?
 Or start a family?
 We can teach our young adults that these are the goals for a sound financial plan.

-This exercise is critical because it can put the future in terms students can understand like driving a reliable car, living in a nice neighborhood, having a fast high speed internet connection, etc. These things are often the things that they take for granted since they don’t pay for them.
+This exercise is critical because it can put the future in terms students can understand, like driving a reliable car, living in a nice neighborhood, having a fast high-speed internet connection, etc. These things are often the things that they take for granted since they don’t pay for them.
 Tell them how much you pay for their cell phone and car insurance.
 They will begin to see the big picture.
-This exercise is an excellent way for your student to really see what their financial future can look like and how their choice of college can impact that future reality.
+This exercise is an excellent way for your student to see what their financial future can look like and how their choice of college can impact that future reality.

 Worried you won’t find an excellent college that can fit your student’s financial future?
 Don’t worry.
 You can, and Capstone can help.
 We can help your student graduate on time with manageable student loan debt without robbing your retirement.